ENGL1080: Literature Core: Prisoners and Visionaries

 In fall 2013, Ian Cornelius and I co-taught this advanced elective at Yale University as ENGL179 under the Associates in Teaching program.
 The experience of collaborative teaching was immensely fulfilling and (for me, a graduate trainee at the time) instructive; I would look forward to doing it again.
 I then taught a solo version as a special “Advanced Topic Seminar” in spring 2015, my first year at Boston College.

 The course connects with research questions I was then exploring for my first book, and which continue to drive my scholarship.
 How does literature shape time?
 How do literary texts imagine temporality?
 How do boundaries between periods and disciplines reveal or occlude the time of the text and the time in the text?
-What is the genealogy and legitimacy (or not) of medieval?
+What is the genealogy and legitimacy (if any) of medieval?

 This course is a study of literary narratives set in the distant past, spanning 500 years of literary history.
 Questions to be addressed include: Of what use is the past to the present?
 Is anachronism always an error?
 Does the meaning of the past change over time?
 We consider why an array of writers, including Thomas Malory, William Shakespeare, and Mark Twain, chose to tell tales of long ago.
 Some course readings in Middle English; no prior knowledge of Middle English required.from the course description